LASA Research Grants

 Ford-LASA Special Projects

-LASA is pleased to announce the eighteenth cycle of the Ford-LASA Special Projects competition, made possible by a contribution from the Ford Foundation to the LASA Endowment Fund.
+LASA is pleased to announce the nineteenth cycle of the Ford-LASA Special Projects competition, made possible by a contribution from the Ford Foundation to the LASA Endowment Fund.
 Funds provided will support such activities as transregional research initiatives, conferences, working groups, the development of curriculum and teaching resources, and similar projects organized and carried out by LASA Sections or by ad hoc groups of LASA members.

 Proposers are encouraged to think creatively about how this funding might be used to advance the principles of hemispheric collaboration among Latin American studies scholars and teachers.
 Proposals that do not assign priority to this objective will not be considered for funding.